OceanOptics/Instrumentino_fork/README.md

 Instrumentino
 =============

+This fork of instrumentino renamed inlinino, is design to log data from sensors (with analog or serial interface) continuisly during days.

 Instrumentino is an open-source modular graphical user interface framework for controlling Arduino based experimental instruments

 It consists of two separate programs: